jimrazmus/c7n-policies/README.md

 ## AWS Account Installation

-Leverage CloudFormation these templates as a reference for creating message queues and a role for the lambdas to run:
+Leverage CloudFormation and these templates as a reference for creating message queues and a role for the lambdas to run:

 * [c7nSQSMessageQueues-CloudFormation.yml](c7n-core/c7nSQSMessageQueues-CloudFormation.yml)
 * [c7nLambdaExecutionRole-CloudFormation.yml](c7n-core/c7nLambdaExecutionRole-CloudFormation.yml)